 Occasionally we have clients compare rates for similar individual disability insurance policies for men and women.
-“Why are rates higher for women,” they ask.

 The answer: Because it’s worth it!